 Large scale Industrial Heating processes

 From sugar refineries to whisky distilleries, most industrial processes require heating and cooling to manufacture their product.
-By utilising a heat pump instead of burning fuel you can drastically reduce the carbon emissions on site.
+By utilising a water or air source heat pump instead of burning fuel you can drastically reduce the carbon emissions on site.

 Often seen as the most difficult area to decarbonise due to the high temperatures that are required.